akatiggerx04/mybirthdaystar/README.md

 **star_db.json**: Stars with a proper name, a magnitude less than 6 and a distance no more than 150 light years.

-**unnamed_stars_db.json**: Stars without but with a HD or HIP catalog id, a magnitude less than 6 and a distance no more than 150 light years.
+**unnamed_stars_db.json**: Stars without a proper name but with a HD or HIP catalog id, a magnitude less than 6 and a distance no more than 150 light years.

 ## Credits